Categories > Books > Harry Potter > A Horcrux’s Fate

 “He could have learnt it from an ancient text.
 Or from someone long gone.”

 Ron sat forward, elbows on his knees, the light catching in the copper of his hair.
-A flicker of something fierce stirred in his chest; not anger now, but something sharper, steadier.
+A flicker of something fierce stirred in his chest; not anger now, but sharper and steadier.

 “Then we have to check his office,” he said at last, his voice low but urgent.
-“If there’s even the faintest chance something’s there—something Dumbledore left behind—we can’t just sit here doing nothing.
+“If there’s even the faintest chance anything’s there—an artefact or whatever Dumbledore left behind—we can’t just sit here doing nothing.
 We’ve got to try.”

-Hermione’s eyes locked with his, and at once, she understood.
+Hermione’s eyes locked with his, and at once she understood.
 They couldn’t afford hesitation.
-Not while Harry’s soul, whatever remained of it, was slipping through their grasp.
+Not while Harry’s soul—what remained of it—was slipping through their grasp.

 Slughorn released a long, tired breath.
 His gaze swept over them, heavy-lidded and mournful.
 “That is certainly one avenue,” he murmured.
-His tone was laced with weariness, like he had already tried that path in his mind and found nothing.
+His tone was laced with weariness, as if he had already tried that path in his mind and found nothing.

 The room fell into stillness, thick and unmoving.
-Outside, cicadas buzzed lazily in the haze of the afternoon, their song distant and indifferent.
+Outside, cicadas buzzed lazily in the afternoon haze, their song distant and indifferent.
 Within, time seemed to sag, heavy and slow.

 Hermione swallowed hard, her voice shaking slightly but steadying with each word.
-“Professor… if there’s a chance that the book we need is still in Professor Dumbledore’s office… do you think Professor McGonagall would let us see it?
+“Professor… if there’s a chance that the book we need is still in Dumbledore’s office… do you think McGonagall would let us see it?
 It was his personal collection, wasn’t it?”
-She hesitated, eyes wide, the flicker of hope threading through her words.
+She hesitated, eyes wide, with a flicker of hope threading through her words.
 “Please… would you be willing to go on our behalf?
 It could be vital.
-Something that might help Harry, something he left for a moment like this.”
+Anything that could be of use in Harry’s situation.”

 There was a beat of silence, one long enough to make Ron wonder if the old professor had heard her at all.

 But Slughorn’s eyes had drifted past her, unseeing, lost somewhere far older than the present moment.
-His brow furrowed deeply, and for a long time, he said nothing.
+His brow furrowed deeply, and for a considerable time, he said nothing.

 Hermione nodded far too quickly, as if she feared any delay might make him change his mind.
 “We understand.
 We really do.
 But if there’s even the smallest chance—please, Professor.”